CherokeeLanguage/CherokeeLessons.com/content/content/here-is-why-i-m-so-keen-on-getting-espeak-ng-speaking-cherokee---/index.md

     {{audio(file="ạ_⁴da_.mp3")}}

 While the pronuncation keys do help mentally visualize the pitch contours and cadences of words, they aren't the same as hearing it.
-While the audio may not be perfect, it may be the only resource available to many students which actually tries to present both the cadence and the pitch contours for the Cherokee language.
+While the audio is not perfect, it may be the only resource available to many students which presents both the cadence and the pitch contours for the Cherokee language to some degree.
 (At least for this specific dialect as recorded in the Cherokee-English Dictionary.)

 As always, please leave comments below.